PAMELA MORALES

 irma.noriega@rebaza-alcazar.com

-Prior to joining the firm, she was an attorney at the Procuraduría Pública Ad Hoc for the Odebrecht case (2017-2019) and an associate in the Corporate Criminal Division at Hernández & Cía.
+Prior to joining the firm, she was an attorney at the Procuraduría Pública Ad Hoc for the Odebrecht case (2017-2019) and an associate in the Corporate Criminal practice at Hernández & Cía.
 (2019-2021).
-She also has international experience, having worked at the UN Refugee Agency in Oranjestad, Aruba; and, since 2021, she is an External Consultant for the International Labor Organization on human trafficking and forced labor.
+She also has international experience, having been an External Consultant for the International Labor Organization (2021-2023) and worked at the UN Refugee Agency in Oranjestad, Aruba (2022).

-Currently, Pamela is a professor at the Pontificia Universidad Católica del Perú, where she teaches Special Criminal Procedure.
-She is also the author of the book “La prescripción en Derecho penal: entre el mito y la realidad”, published in the Colección Centenario of Pontificia Universidad Católica del Perú Law School, as well as of several articles on criminal law and human rights.
+Currently, Pamela is a professor at the Pontificia Universidad Católica del Perú, where she has taught Economic Criminal Law (2022), Criminal Law and Human Rights (2023) and Crimes Against Life, Health, Honor, Property, and Liberty (2024).
+She is also the author of the book “La prescripción en Derecho penal: entre el mito y la realidad”, published in the Colección Centenario of Pontificia Universidad Católica del Perú Law School, as well as of several articles on criminal law, compliance and human rights—including one cited by the Peruvian Supreme Court.